NicholasLYang/grate/README.md

-# Lattice
+# Grate

-Lattice is a GraphQL framework inspired by Rails.
-Lattice aims to make writing GraphQL APIs as simple and consistent as possible.
-Therefore, Lattice applies the principles of least surprise and developer happiness.
+Grate is a GraphQL framework inspired by Rails.
+Grate aims to make writing GraphQL APIs as simple and consistent as possible.
+Therefore, Grate applies the principles of least surprise and developer happiness.

-But enough buzzwords, what does Lattice actually do?
-Lattice uses Ruby's metaprogramming features to add a domain specific language that allows you to automatically make queries on certain types.
+But enough buzzwords, what does Grate actually do?
+Grate uses Ruby's metaprogramming features to add a domain specific language that allows you to automatically make queries on certain types.

-For instance, if you have an Article type, you can write `queryable_on :title, String` and Lattice will automatically create an `ArticleByTitle` query for you!
+For instance, if you have an Article type, you can write `queryable_on :title, String` and Grate will automatically create an `ArticleByTitle` query for you!

 ## Installation

-You can install lattice using the following:
+You can install grate using the following:

-    $ gem install lattice
+    $ gem install grate

 To generate a new project, make a directory, then run

-    $ lattice new NAME
+    $ grate new NAME

 All the necessary files will be generated.

 ## Development

-Lattice is build using Rack, so all you have to do to run your Lattice application is run
+Grate is build using Rack, so all you have to do to run your Grate application is run

     $ rackup

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nicholaslyang/lattice.
+Bug reports and pull requests are welcome on GitHub at https://github.com/nicholaslyang/grate.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.